HotelX Mapping

 Room map by provider hotel

-This plugin allows to convert the room codes in supplier context but by the hotel.
-Is the same plugin (room map) explained before, but it offers the possibility to map by supplier and hotel.
+This plugin converts the room codes in the supplier’s context by hotel.
+It’s the same plugin (room map) as explained above, but it offers the possibility to map by supplier and hotel.

 Format File